total-typescript/total-typescript-book/book-content/book.md

 >;
 ```

-Now the TypeScript compiler will throw an error when the object includes a key that doesn't exist in `Environment`, like `notAllowed`.
+Now TypeScript will throw an error when the object includes a key that doesn't exist in `Environment`, like `notAllowed`.

 ## Utility Types for Object Manipulation